Battle of Lenadoon: Background

 In 1972 The Troubles had been ongoing in Northern Ireland for three years, with Irish Republican paramilitaries increasingly attacking the Royal Ulster Constabulary and the British Army, and a level of societal violence & sectarian violence had appeared that had not been seen in the island of Ireland since the 1920s during the Irish Civil War.
-Shootings, bombings, ambushes, IED attacks, bank robberies and riots had become a daily theme of life in Northern Ireland, and from August 1971 gun battles between Irish Republican paramilitaries, the British Army and Loyalist paramilitaries were a regular occurrence in Belfast, especially in its North and West districts, with their concentrations of rival populations, nicknamed the "Wild West" by RUC officers.
+Shootings, bombings, ambushes, IED attacks, bank robberies and riots had become a daily theme of life in Northern Ireland, and from August 1971 gun battles between Irish Republican paramilitaries, the British Army, and Loyalist paramilitaries were a regular occurrence in Belfast, especially in its North and West districts, with their concentrations of rival populations, nicknamed the "Wild West" by RUC officers.

-After "Bloody Sunday", when the British Army shot dead fourteen unarmed civil rights marchers, Irish Republican paramilitarism gained substantial support, and recruits flooded in to join the IRA both the Provisional (PIRA) & Official (OIRA) wings.
+After "Bloody Sunday", when the British Army shot dead fourteen unarmed civil rights marchers, Irish Republican paramilitarism gained substantial support, and recruits flooded in to join the IRA, both the Provisional (PIRA) & Official (OIRA) wings.
 By the spring of 1972 the IRA believed they were winning and were using the slogan "Victory 72".
 In June 1972 the IRA's Army Council called a ceasefire to accommodate talks between an IRA delegation and the British Government.
-The truce lasted two weeks, with hardline IRA members eager resume revolutionary violence believing they had the upper hand against the British Government in the deteriorating law and order situation in Northern Ireland, and victory was in their sight.
+The truce lasted two weeks, with hardline IRA members eager to resume revolutionary violence, believing they had the upper hand against the British Government in the deteriorating law and order situation in Northern Ireland, and that victory was in sight.